cuiyx1720/cuiyx1720.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: &nbsp;🌟 Selected as a Pioneer Scholar in the SAE Doctoral Talent Program.
 - *2025.07*: &nbsp;👏 Our paper [GEMINUS](https://arxiv.org/abs/2507.14456) on the Mixture-of-Experts framework for end-to-end autonomous driving has been released.
 - *2025.05*: &nbsp;👏 Our survey [CoT4AD](https://arxiv.org/abs/2505.20223) on Chain-of-Thought for autonomous driving has been released.
 - *2025.02*: &nbsp;👏 Our paper [MoPE](https://arxiv.org/abs/2502.05943) on continual adaptation of learning-based autonomous driving has been released.